utstikkar/IntroPythonForDS/README.md

 Pandas is also a great library to clean and preprocess your data.
 [Here is how](http://www.analyticsvidhya.com/blog/2014/09/data-munging-python-using-pandas-baby-steps-python/).

 ### Time Series
 Finally pandas is tailored for time series analysis and operations.
-So let's have a closer look at this by working on some stock market data.
+So let's have a closer look at a real example from the Earth Sciences (but you can deal with financial data exactly the same way).
-For this go ahead and work with two IPython Notebooks in the folder [Time Series](https://github.com/utstikkar/IntroPythonForDS/tree/master/time_series).
+Nikolay Koldunov walks is through the main times series features of pandas in two blog posts: [Time series analysis with pandas](http://earthpy.org/pandas-basics.html) and [Time series analysis with pandas Part 2](http://earthpy.org/time_series_analysis_with_pandas_part_2.html)

-Note: The two IPython Notebooks used here are forked from [Jeremy Chen's Introduction to Python and Pandas Course](http://jeremy-chen.org/article/201403/short-course-introduction-python-and-pandas-data-munging-and-machine-learning).
+Now you have learned enough to clean and compute some statistics on a dataset using pandas by yourself.

 ## License